MathildeBS1/Cocktail/GreenGroceries/GreenGroceries/readme.md

     DB_PASSWORD=<postgres_user_password>
     DB_NAME=GreenGroceries || <postgres_db_name>

+Comment line 4 in choices.py out
+Run choices.py
+uncomment line 4

+Run Users.sql and produce.sql in the given sequence

+Run _init_.py

 When all this information is present (and correct) the server can be started with:

     flask run

+## Requirements for the project
+SQL files users.sql and produce.sql include insert/update/delete/select statements
+Regular expression matching in signup.html line 32.
+New users need to use at least 8 characters and a capital letter for their password in order to sign up.

 ## Folder setup 📁